Bloodyboneye/DotNetDataCollectorEx/LUA_API.md

   - `Type` (table): A table containing information about the Objects type
     - `TypeToken` (number): The token of the type
     - `hType` (number): The MethodTable/TypeHandle of the type
+    - `hModule` (number): The handle/address of the Module the type is inside of
     - `ElementType` (number): The Element Type of the type
     - `Name` (string): The name of the Type
     - `IsArray` (boolean): True if the type is an array type